section-engineering-education/engineering-education/content/articles/getting-started-with-youtube-android-player-api/index.md

 - [Further reading](#further-reading)

 ### Prerequisites
-To follow along and learn more from this tutorial, make sure you have the following:
+To follow along with this tutorial, the reader should have the following:
-- Android Studio is installed on your computer.
+- Android Studio installed on thier computer.
 - Basic skills in creating Android apps.
 - Some knowledge in using Kotlin.
 - Knows how to use ViewBinding in Android.

 ### Introduction
-The YouTube API does not have a direct dependency that one can be added to the `Gradle` files.
+The YouTube API does not have a direct dependency that one can add to the `Gradle` files.
 Instead, one must download the API as a zip file and add it manually to the app.

 The API also requires an API key and registration in the Google cloud console.
 The API is simple and has different features that we can leverage to make our apps attractive.